 While visiting the new Ferme des Carlines, Aline insists on their interest in animal welfare and their commitment to the organic sector.
 In particular, they have fitted out the sheepfold, adapted to their flock of 170 ewes.

 I then took a delightfully masterful class on the job of cheese breeder.
 I learned that it takes at least 5 years to rebuild a quality flock of ewes.
-That the ewes are milked, morning and night, from November through August.
-That it takes one month of maturing per kilo of cheese.
-That their sheep cheese, fresh or matured, is made by hand, at a rate of 100 liters of milk per day.
+That the ewes are milked, morning and evening, from November to August.
+That it is necessary to count one month of maturing per kilo of cheese.
+That their ewe’s milk cheese, fresh or ripened, is made by hand, with 100 liters of milk per day.
 That their production is of the order of 20 kg per day which represents nearly 4 tons per year.
 That it is guaranteed “100% raw milk, using indigenous flora and lamb rennet”.
 Pascal was happy to explain the importance of this to me.